-U.S. cuts rates over coronavirus economic impact as global death toll rises
+WHO warns of global shortage of medical equipment to fight coronavirus

 The public transportation agency in New York, the most densely populated major U.S. city of more than 8 million, said on Twitter it was deploying “enhanced sanitising procedures” for stations, train cars, buses and certain vehicles.

-China - where new coronavirus cases have been falling sharply and the 129 cases in the last 24 hours was the lowest reported since Jan.
-20 - is increasingly concerned about the virus being brought back into the country by citizens returning from new hotspots elsewhere.
+China has seen coronavirus cases fall sharply, with 129 in the last 24 hours the lowest reported since Jan.
+20.

+With the world’s second largest economy struggling to get back on track, China is increasingly concerned about the virus being brought back into the country by citizens returning from new hotspots elsewhere.

 Travellers entering Beijing from South Korea, Japan, Iran and Italy would have to be quarantined for 14 days, a city official said.
 Shanghai has introduced a similar order.